 "Coping with little sleep can make having a fussy baby very difficult, but there are a few things you can do to help.

-Try feeding your Baby as upright as possible, walk while feeding or carry in a baby sling.
+Try feeding your Baby as upright as possible, walking while feeding, or carrying in a baby sling.

 Burp your baby regularly while feeding.